Review · AI Meeting Assistants

 Speaker Analytics

-Over time, this data builds individual profiles for each sales rep. The profiles show trends across dozens of calls and allow meaningful comparison against team benchmarks or top performers.
+Speaker analytics tracks talk speed variation, question frequency, filler words, longest monologues, and engagement signals.
+Over time, this data builds individual profiles for each sales rep and allows comparison against team benchmarks or top performers.

 Phone and Dialer Support